luizeleno/elasticity/README.md

 # elasticity

-This is a package to visualize and plot elastic properties of anisotropic materials
+A collection of classes and routines to help the treatment and presentation of single and polycrystal elastic properties

 ## Installation